Junior Series 2023: A Coaches Perspective

 For me competition is not the end goal, more part of the journey.
 I hope the adventure bonding with the sea will help shape their futures in a very positive way encouraging them to be the best people they can be!
 I hope they gain confidence from the travel and community experience, make friends and ultimately grow skills in areas such as surf safety, instruction and coaching .
 I also hope they will respect the environment that they are lucky enough to use and be aware of the impact they and others can have.

-Hopefully we create the next coastal warriors and future ambassadors of the sea.
+Hopefully we create the next generation of talented surfers and coastal ambassadors of the sea.

 Ebon Parkin Ripping at Sandend.
 (Photo Mal Anderson)